aramis-lab/clinicadl/docs/user_guide/data/index.rst

 create a DataLoader suited to ClinicaDL.

 Finally, before training a Deep Learning model, you will split your data between training, validation and test sets.
-To do this, you will manipulate our :ref:`splitting tools <splitter>`.
+To do this, you will manipulate our :ref:`splitting tools <api_splitter>`.

 .. toctree::
     :maxdepth: 1

-    datasets/caps_dataset
-    datasets/concat_dataset
-    datasets/paired_dataset
-    datasets/unpaired_dataset
-    datatypes
-    transforms/transforms
-    dataloader
-    splitter/splits
+    dataset
+    stacking_pairing
+    patch_slice
+    transforms
+    split